Overhead view of a carton filled with spotted quail eggs, placed on a light marble surface next to small white blossoms.

 Include a photo or two of your breeder pens.
 I’ve had great luck attracting buyers by showing how I raise and house my breeders ethically and cleanly.

-Getting your prices right can make or break your egg-selling efforts.
-It’s not just about covering costs—you want to reflect the value of the product you’re offering.
+Don’t just guess at your pricing.
+It’s not just about covering costs.
+You want to reflect the value of the product you’re offering.
 I recommend doing a little research locally to see what others are charging, and then adjusting based on your practices, quality, and how you’re selling (direct, online, wholesale).

 Here’s a general breakdown of what quail eggs are selling for in various parts of the U.S. to help you price yours competitively: